nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

 Behind the "rams" argument is something called a **global design system** that acts as a basis for four wildly different mathematical expressions, aka design systems:

-1. **Mies** — This design system is obviously special.
+1. **Mies** — This design system is special.
 It's the hardcore minimalism that designers look up to.
 The result looks remarkably similar to **Linear**, but achieves its commanding presence through mathematical precision: stark contrasts, intense whitespace, and bold architectural functionalism.
 Check **Seagram Building** in **New York** and you'll get the point.

 2. **Rams** — Dieter Rams is the man behind **Apple**'s design philosophy.
 Like Mies, he used mathematics to achieve harmony.
 This design system is perhaps closest to what current utility-first frameworks aim for.
 Think **Stripe**, but without the decorative stripes.